-Students at IMSA are expected to help create an environment of honesty and trust.
-In doing so students are expected to report any incidents of cheating that they are aware of.
+Students are expected to help create an environment of honesty and trust.
+In doing so students are expected to report any incidents of cheating.
 This includes providing information in connection with any inquiry regarding academic dishonesty.
 Additionally, students who provide their work to others (when instructed not to) share the same responsibility as those who use the given work dishonestly.